-"Before you start shopping around for the best coverage at the best price, find out what’s covered by your building’s policy and what isn't.
-You'll also need to brush up on the minimum requirements of your building as well as your mortgage bank, if you have one," says Jeff Schneider, president of Gotham Brokerage, NYC's most highly rated apartment insurance brokerage.
+"Before you start shopping around for the best coverage at the best price, find out what is covered by your building’s policy and what isn't.
+You'll also need to brush up on the minimum requirements of your building as well as your mortgage bank, if you have one," says Jeff Schneider, president of Gotham Brokerage, New York City's most highly rated apartment insurance brokerage.

 Here's what you need to learn, according to Schneider.

-1. Find out what your building’s master insurance policy will cover
+1. What does your co-op or condo building’s master insurance policy cover?

-As a general rule, says Schneider, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
-Figure on about $250 per square foot to replace a total loss or more for a very high-end job (up to $1,500 per square feet).
+As a general rule, Schneider says, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
+Figure on at least $250 per square foot to replace a total loss or more for a very high-end job (up to $1,500 per square feet).
 And remember that recent inflation has really impacted construction prices.

 In addition to providing liability coverage for damage inflicted by you to another apartment (for example, your bathtub or sink overflows and ruins your downstairs neighbor’s new floors), your insurance policy covers you for injuries sustained inside your apartment, like when your part-time housekeeper slips and breaks a leg on your wet bathroom floor.